HowProgrammingWorks/SelfAssessment/Skills/Paradigms.md

   - Abstract class 🖐️ used
   - Interface 🖐️ used
   - Encapsulation 🖐️ used
-  - Hidden class 👂 heard
+  - Hidden class 🎓 known
   - Object form 👂 heard
   - instance 🖐️ used
   - Introspection